belshikun/belshikun.github.io/content/dnd/castalia-log-1.md

 ## Wednesday, November 21, 652 AU

 The next morning, while in the common room, they receive a visit from Klabrog, the head of the town guard, and **Edward de Lane**, the reeve of Kyasha's Vale.
-The reeve is an unpleasant person, and he demands to know why the party has disrupted the peace and claimed there was a murderer on the loose, tarnishing the good name of their peaceful village.
+The reeve is an unpleasant person, and he demands to know why the party has spread rumors of a murderer on the loose, tarnishing the good name of their peaceful village.
 The party protests and shows them the body of the doppelganger, and Klabrog confirms that he's asked the guests what happened and it seems like there was, in fact, a murder.

 The reeve relents and (grudgingly, after much protest) offers a reward; twenty gold pieces ("Each?"
 "Total.").
 He invites them to his manor.
 At the manor, they see the desk that matches the furniture from the church, and investigate it while the reeve is in another room collecting their reward.
 They find a secret drawer, pick the lock, and find a letter inside.
 However, it's not from the reeve... it's much older.
 Apparently, the reeve had no idea the secret drawer existed.
 It reads: